Tangiwai disaster: Dramatisations

-The 2002 documentary, The Truth About Tangiwai, directed by New Zealand filmmaker David Sims examines events surrounding the tragedy.
+The 2002 documentary The Truth About Tangiwai, directed by New Zealand filmmaker David Sims, examines events surrounding the tragedy.

 In 2011, a television film about the disaster was made by Lippy Pictures for Television New Zealand.
 Entitled Tangiwai: A Love Story, it follows the disaster and the love story between Blair and Love (portrayed by Ryan O'Kane and Rose McIver respectively).
 It premiered on TV One on 14 August 2011.
-A play written and performed by Auckland actor Jonny Brugh, The Second Test, tells the same story from Blair's perspective, emphasizing his commitment to continue playing after hearing of the tragedy.
+A play written and performed by Auckland actor Jonny Brugh, The Second Test, tells the same story from Blair's perspective, emphasising his commitment to continue playing after hearing of the tragedy.